daylenjbonner/golf/README.md

 ## Controls

 ### Mouse
 Use mouse to aim.
 Hold left click to increase stroke power reflected by the progress bar in the bottom-left corner.
 Release to swing (metaphorically).
-If you would like to cancel your shot before release, hold right mouse button while letting go of the left mouse button before the right (may take some practice).
+If you would like to cancel your shot before release then move the mouse close to the ball, or hold the right mouse button while letting go of the left mouse button before the right (may take some practice).

 ### Numbers
 The numbers 1 through 6 switch to a particular ball type.